 Also known as Wi-Fi, 802.11 is made of several standards.
-There is one sophisticated layer two that can use several alternative radio waves based layer one implementations.
+Alike Ethernet, it has a single layer two that can use several alternative layer one implementations, of course in this case layer one is based on radio waves.

-Radio waves are analogical signals by nature and thus digital modulation techniques must be used to transmit data at layer one.
+Radio waves are analogical signals by nature, and thus, digital modulation techniques must be used to transmit data at layer one.

-Although direct radio communication between end nodes is possible (ad-hoc mode), to provide secure and solid coverage an infrastructure of centralizing radio devices called Wireless Access Points (WAP) are required, this is called the
+Although direct radio communication between end nodes is possible (ad-hoc mode), to provide safe and solid coverage an infrastructure of centralizing radio devices called Wireless Access Points (WAP) are required, this is called the